Jared-Chan/risc-v-cpu/doc/technical_specification.md

 # Overview

-CPU is a 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicntr" extension and partially supports the "Zicsr" extension.
+CPU is a 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicntr" extension and partially supports the "Zicsr" extension and machine-level privileged ISA.

 ## Features

 * 2-stage pipeline
-* 32 registers
 * Cycle, time, and retired instruction counters
+* M-mode timer interrupts and exceptions

 <!--## Description-->
 <!---->